 Single width door 810mm (2′ 8″) (maximum width).
 There is one up-step of 100mm (4″) in the male toilet, to the urinals and W.C.
 The W.C is not wheel-chair accessible.
 There is a wheelchair-accessible WC in the front (main) entrance foyer.
 This involve the use of a stair-lift from the area used by the Club.

 Single width door 810mm (2′ 8″) (maximum width).
 There are no steps in the female toilets; none of the W.C.s are wheel-chair accessible.
 There is a wheelchair-accessible WC in the front (main) entrance foyer.
-This involve the use of a stair-lift from the area used by the Club.
+This involves the use of a stair-lift from the area used by the Club.

 You can gain access to most other parts of the Hall by way of a stair-lift adjacent to the front entrance foyer, where there is a wheelchair-accessible WC.